Approximation Algorithms for Computing Maximin Share Allocations: Two Special Cases

 The interesting case is when $i$ has both a $\scriptstyle 1/0$-row and a $\scriptstyle 2/1$-row.
 If $i$ is satisfied, then even removing her $\scriptstyle 1/0$-row leaves all the buckets with at least as much value as the last bucket; so reversing it keeps $i$ satisfied.
-Due to symmetry, this holds for $i$'s $\scriptstyle 2/1$-row as well.
+A similar argument holds for $i$'s $\scriptstyle 2/1$-row as well.
 If $i$ is not satisfied, then the difference of the values of the first and the last bucket will be 2.
 Like in the proof of Lemma \ref{lem:left-satisfied}, the number of columns that have $1$ in $i$'s $\scriptstyle 1/0$-row and $2$ in $i$'s $\scriptstyle 2/1$-row (i.e., total value $\mms_i(n, M) +1$) are at least as many as the columns that have $0$ in $i$'s $\scriptstyle 1/0$-row and $1$ in $i$'s $\scriptstyle 2/1$-row (i.e., total value $\mms_i(n, M) -1$).
 So, by reversing her $\scriptstyle 1/0$-row, the values of all the ``worst'' (rightmost) buckets increase by 1, the values of some of the ``best'' (leftmost) buckets decrease by 1, and the values of the buckets in the middle either remain the same or increase by 1.
 The difference between the best and the worst buckets now is 1 (at most), so this is a maximin share allocation for $i$ and she becomes satisfied.
-Due to symmetry, the same holds for reversing $i$'s $\scriptstyle 2/1$-row as well. \end{proof} \end{adjustwidth*}
+Due to symmetry, the same holds for reversing $i$'s $\scriptstyle 2/1$-row only. \end{proof}

-Now, what Lemma \ref{lem:reverse-satisfied} guarantees is that when we reverse some of the rows of the initial $B$, we are left with players that are either satisfied, left-satisfied or right-satisfied.
-If the rows are chosen so that there are at most $n/2$ left-satisfied and at most $n/2$ right-satisfied players, then there is an obvious maximin share allocation: to any left-satisfied player we arbitrarily give one of the first $n/2$ buckets, to any right-satisfied player we arbitrarily give one of the last $n/2$ buckets, and to each of the rest of the players we arbitrarily give one of the rest of the buckets.
+Now, what Lemma \ref{lem:reverse-satisfied} guarantees is that when we reverse some of the rows of the initial $B$, we are left with agents that are either satisfied, left-satisfied, or right-satisfied.
+If the rows are chosen so that there are at most $n/2$ left-satisfied and at most $n/2$ right-satisfied agents, then there is an obvious maximin share allocation: to any left-satisfied agent we arbitrarily give one of the first $n/2$ buckets, to any right-satisfied agent we arbitrarily give one of the last $n/2$ buckets, and to each of the remaining agents we arbitrarily give one of the remaining buckets.
 In Lemma \ref{lem:easy-coloring} below, we prove that it is easy to find which rows to reverse to achieve that.